danmaclean/summer_school_2015/mining-sequence-for-effectors/01-signalp.md

 > + Filter and Sort
 > + Join, Subtract and Group
 >
 > are all very useful for making subsets of results and combining them with others.
-We won`t go through them in too much > detail in this document, they are pretty self-explanatory, but will refer to them a little later when you go on to examine > the data on your own.
+We won`t go through them in too much detail in this document, they are pretty self-explanatory, but they are useful if you want to automate the challenge above.